jakubdolejsi/vigenere_cipher_cracker/README.md

 </li>

 <li> <b>Frequecny analysis</b> - Having created these groups, we can now use frequency analysis
-to find out.
-The most frequent letters in the language for each group.
+to find out the most frequent letters in the language for each group.
 </li>

 <li> <b>Brute-force</b> - After obtaining the most frequent letters for each group